Xivor/copy-paste-detection/README.md

-# copy-paste-dettection
+# copy-paste-detection
-A tool to dettect operations of copy-pasting regions of an image onto itself
+A tool to detect operations of copy-pasting regions of an image onto itself